 New Drugs Target Frequency of Migraines

 Pharmaceutical companies are moving away from symptomatic care and are trying to produce medications that will reduce the number of days per month someone will experience migraines.
-What are the top 4 contenders that are presently in the trial stage?
+What are the top 4 contenders that are present in the trial stage?

 - Erenumab – This medication is the furthest along.
 The manufacturer has already filed an application with the FDA.
 According to studies, the drug reduced the number of days a person suffers from migraines by 6.6. per month (which was only 2.4 days better than the placebo).